traefik/traefik/docs/content/middlewares/http/compress.md

 _Optional, Default=""_

-`defaultEncoding` specify the default encoding to use if the header `Accept-Encoding` is defined but empty or if there is no supported encoding.
+`defaultEncoding` specify the default encoding to use if the header `Accept-Encoding` is not present or a wildcard (`*`).

+There is no fallback on the `defaultEncoding` when the header value is empty or unsupported.

 ```yaml tab="Docker & Swarm"
 labels: